 Length: Most BSN programs require a commitment of at least four years.
 Students may enroll in an accelerated program, sometimes called an ABSN, or take summer courses to earn their degree faster.

 Course Load: BSN students should expect to complete between 12 and 18 credit hours (or four to six courses) during each semester.
-A capstone project may also be required during the final year or semester of study.
+A program may also require that students complete a capstone project during their final year or semester of study.

-BSN degrees are more expensive than ADNs and nursing diplomas, and require a longer time commitment.
+BSN degrees are more expensive than ADNs and nursing diplomas.
+They also require a longer time commitment.
 However, these credentials enable job-seekers to land entry-level and management positions more easily and earn more money over the course of their careers.

-Education requirements: Individuals are usually required to present a high school diploma or equivalent certificate (such as a GED).
+Education requirements: Schools usually require applicants to present a high school diploma or equivalent certificate (such as a GED).
 ADN students are not usually required to have taken any nursing or medical courses prior to enrollment.

 Length: Most ADN programs require a commitment of two to three years, or whatever amount of time works out to 60 to 75 credit hours.

-Course Load: While ADN courses are dedicated to the fundamentals, that does not mean the coursework is necessarily any easier than what you will find in other nursing programs.
-These courses cover complex concepts related to medical treatment and healthcare management – topics that require students to be attentive and hands-on during the learning process.
+Course Load: While ADN courses are dedicated to the fundamentals, that does not mean coursework is any easier than what one will find in other nursing programs.
+These courses cover complex concepts related to medical treatment and healthcare management, topics that require students to be attentive and hands-on throughout the learning process.

 Educational requirements: Minimal academic experience — in most cases, a high school diploma or the GED equivalent — is usually sufficient for admission into a nursing diploma or certificate program.
 These degrees tend to be offered by hospitals or schools tied to hospitals, providing students with ample hands-on experience in a professional setting.

-Length: This depends on the hospital or school offering the program, but most require a commitment of one to two years.
+Length: Length depends on the hospital or school offering the program, but most require a commitment of one to two years.

 Course load: Standard, two-year diploma programs typically require students to take between 7 and 10 credits per semester or quarter.
 Accelerated diplomas allow students to take more courses at once and earn their diploma more quickly.

 Nursing diplomas provide a hands-on intro for aspiring nurses.
 Historically, diploma programs were the standard way to enter the field.
-But with the rise of the ADN, a degree with more uniform national standards, there has been a marked dip in “diploma nurses.”
+But with the rise of the ADN, a degree with more uniform national standards, a marked dip in “diploma nurses” has occurred.
 Many employers are likely to hold the ADN in higher regard, which suggest that nursing diplomas could become a thing of the past.